alberttheprince/NorthYankton/README.md

 If you would like to release any free map/ipl fixes for this, please get in touch with me on my Discord: noornahas (PrinceAlbert) to have them listed here!

+Do you use CayoTwoIslands or want to have Cayo Perico at the same time as North Yankton?
+We have a compatible resource [HERE](https://github.com/alberttheprince/CayoTwoIslands-YanktonCompatible).

  # Requirements

 - [Bob74_ipl](https://github.com/Bob74/bob74_ipl) Required for enabling IPLs, like North Yankton.